 - Cook several meals at the same time.

 - Use pots and pans that fit the burners.
 Pans that fit a burner absorb more of the energy reducing the amount of heat lost.

 - Keep oven and burners clean.
 A clean oven uses energy more efficiently.

 - Never use the natural gas range for room heating.
 It is not designed for this purpose and can create a hazardous situation.

-- Skip the drying option on your dishwasher and save up to $4 per year.
+- Skip the drying option on your dishwasher.

-- Purchase a new ENERGY STAR certified dishwasher with energy-saving settings, such as partial load setting (which uses less hot water) and energy-efficient drying cycles.
+- Look for ENERGY STAR certified dishwashers with energy-saving settings, such as partial load setting (which uses less hot water) and energy-efficient drying cycles.

 - Check with your local water utility to see if they have rebates for new energy-efficient dishwashers.

 Leaky ducts can waste energy used to heat and cool your home.
 In fact leaky ducts can cost you between 10 to 30 percent in heating & cooling costs.